Journal of Global Change Data & Discovery2023.7(4):382-390

 3.3.3 Calculation of POI&ISA Index and the Best Threshold

-The POI core density and impervious surface index were geometrically averaged to calculate the POI&ISA index.
+The POI kernel density and impervious surface index were geometrically averaged to calculate the POI&ISA index.
 The Densi-graph method[6] was then applied to select the optimal threshold for the identification of built-up areas and the extraction of the initial range of the built-up area.

 3.3.4 Data Processing